ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 </comment>
 </textvar>
 ```
-The $IndustrialWaterConsumptiveUse$ is the computed as follows:
+The *IndustrialWaterConsumptiveUse* is the computed as follows:
 <br>*IndustrialWaterConsumptiveUse = IndustrialWaterAbstraction * IndustrialConsumptiveUseFraction*

 It is here noted that the return flow is given by the difference between the water abstraction and the water consumptive use.